DataBeaver/trimps-tools/README.md

 -k, --keep-core-mods
   Prevent swapping of core mods.
 Only change the values of existing mods.
+  Specifying this option twice prevents downgrading mods from the original values.

 -i, --income
   Optimize for runestone income instead of damage.
 This is much slower so it